 NA- data not available

+3.2 history and population size

 The sampled and interviewed households and key informants vary considerably in resourcefulness, knowledge and geographical factors.
 A total of 200 respondents were interviewed, out of which 90 (45%) and 110 (55%) were men and women farmers, respectively and all were farmers including the key informants (more knowledgeable and elderly) (Table 2).